Elizabeth of Ladymead

 Elizabeth of Ladymead is a 1948 British Technicolor drama film directed by Herbert Wilcox and starring Anna Neagle, Hugh Williams, Isabel Jeans and Bernard Lee.
 It charts the life of a British family between 1854 and 1945 and their involvement in four wars - the Crimean War, Boer War, First World War and Second World War.
 In each era a Beresford is in the army and dresses in the uniform of the age in most scenes, even at home.

 It was shot at Shepperton Studios near London.
 The film's sets were designed by the art director William C. Andrews.

-The drama was remade by the BBC as a TV production in 1949, with Patricia Burke as Elizabeth, John Robinson as John Beresford and Cathleen Nesbitt as Mother.
+The drama was remade by the BBC as a TV production in 1949, with Patricia Burke as Elizabeth, John Robinson as John Beresford, and Cathleen Nesbitt as Mother.

 Plot

 Four generations of women (all played by Anna Neagle in the film) have lived in Ladymead, a Georgian mansion, while their husbands are away at war.
 From the Crimean War to the Second World War, in each case the husband returns home to find his wife more independently minded: the Crimean War wife inspired by the work of Florence Nightingale, the Boer War wife a suffragette and peace activist, and the Great War wife a Jazz Age flapper.

-The film begins in the Second World War with her officer husband, John Beresford, returning in a Short Sunderland.
+The film begins in the Second World War with her officer's husband, John Beresford, returning in a Short Sunderland.
 One evening at Ladymead House she faints, suffering concussion after imagining that she is trying to go through a door which is not there.